- M7:30 a.m. – 2:30 p.m.

-Kyle Tarry is a registered massage therapist (RMT) and proud alumni of the Vancouver Career College where he finished an intensive 2800 hour massage therapy program.
+Kyle Tarry RMT is a registered massage therapist and proud alumni of the Vancouver Career College where he finished an intensive 2800-hour massage therapy program in June of 2014.

 - Swedish Massage – A Swedish massage is a technique which is normally used as a precursor to treatment, and it promotes relaxation, among other health benefits.